Home

 Anita Davison, Duking Days: Revolution (2008), about a young wife and her struggle for security on the eve of the 1688 Glorious Revolution; #2 in the Duking Days series.

-Jan de Hartog, The Lamb's War, about the seventeenth-century Quaker migration to America; #2 in the Quaker trilogy.
+Jan de Hartog, The Lamb's War (1980), about about a Quaker woman's experiences in a Nazi concentration camp where she becomes the camp doctor's mistress; #2 in the Quaker trilogy.

 Christie Dickason, The Lady Tree, about a young Englishman blackmailed into traveling to the Netherlands on a financially risky venture during the "Tulipmania"; #1 in the Lady Tree trilogy.